olegabu/go-mimblewimble/README.md

 mw finalize slate-receive-8668319f-d8ae-4dda-be5b-e3fd1648565e.json
 mw info
 ```
-Broadcast this transaction to the network.
+Broadcast this transaction to the network to get recorded in the ledger.
 ```bash
 mw broadcast tx-8668319f-d8ae-4dda-be5b-e3fd1648565e.json
 ```
-Observe both sender's and receiver's online wallets receive transfer event and update their databases.
+Observe both the sender's and the receiver's online wallets receive transfer event and update their databases.
-See original Coinbase output turn to `Spent` in the sender's wallet, and a new `Confirmed` output in the receiver's.
+See original Coinbase output turn to `Spent` in the sender's wallet,
+and the output in the receiver's turn from `Unconfirmed` to `Confirmed`.

 ## Issue multiple assets